-Application for 1915(c) HCBS Waiver: NY.0444.R03.01 - Mar 01, 2024 (as of Mar 01, 2024)
+Application for 1915(c) HCBS Waiver: NY.0444.R02.08 - Dec 31, 2021 (as of Dec 31, 2021)

-During the initial Intake meeting with the potential waiver participant, the Regional Resource Development Specialist (RRDS) provides information regarding the Notice of Decision (NOD), Case Conference, and Fair Hearing processes.
+During the initial face-to-face Intake meeting with the potential waiver participant, the Regional Resource Development Specialist (RRDS) provides information regarding the Notice of Decision (NOD), Case Conference, and Fair Hearing processes.
 Additionally, the Service Coordinator (SC) ensures that the waiver applicant understands his/her rights regarding Case Conferences and Fair Hearings as they proceed through the waiver enrollment process, and throughout the duration of the participant's waiver enrollment.
 The NOD regarding participation in the waiver program provided by the RRDS to the participant includes a description of Fair Hearing rights.